What are overloads and permits?

 Help!
 There are seats open in ENGL 1101 and 1102.
 Why can’t I register?

 If the ENGL 1101 or 1102 class has a section labeled HP1, HP2, HP3, HP3, HP4, or HP5, those courses are reserved specifically for Honors Program students, and are not open to the general population.
+Additional sections are for special cohort populations, GT-SMaRT and GT-ShaRP, and only those students may register for those sections during FASET.
+Cohort restrictions will likely be lifted during Phase 2, however.

 How may I request an overload for LMC 3403?